How Important are Marketing Goals and Objectives to Your Business’ Success?

-A good way to use this information for an air conditioner sale or repairing business would be to create and push content on blog, website, and social media in and around this time.
-That will ensure maximum return on investment.
+A good way to use this information for an air conditioner sale or repairing business would be to create and push content on blogs, websites, and social media in and around this time.
+That will ensure the maximum return on investment.

 You turn to artificial intelligence and data science.
-That’s how…
+That’s how.

 Making the right use of automation and advanced technology is the key to defining marketing aims and objectives and achieving them SMARTly.